koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 ## Motivation

 In general colocation scenarios, the resources that the high-priority (HP) applications have requested but not used are reclaimable to the low-priority (LP) applications to allocate.
 Resource reclaiming helps enhance the utilization of machines while increasing the risks of contentions.
 For memory resources, there are proportions of memory that are reusable on different levels.
 The free memory is allocatable to any process, while the page cache is potentially reusable after it is reclaimed by the system and no longer yields again.
-But  kernel does not proactively reclaim the page cache because for the better performance of the system, the kernel do not keep page cache idle and allocate the page cache to application as cache.
+But for the better performance of the system, the kernel do not keep page cache idle and allocate the page cache to application as possible.
 To construct a more reliable and fine-grained memory overcommitment, the free and cold memory of the HP is preferred to reclaim to LP first.
 And if not required, the hot memory of HP should not be overcommitted, or the performance of HP can be affected.

 In the Koordinator, we want to improve memory overcommitment by building the cold page reclaim ability, which can report the quantity of cold memory on the nodes and help assure that resource reclaiming like batch-memory are sound and efficient for the colocated applications.